marcou-andrew/CX4640Project/README.md

 |---|---|---|---|
 |   | 7 | 1 | 4 |
 </div>
 we are always taught to "carry the one".
-This refers to the fact that the addition taking place in that specific column runs out of integers 1-9, and must pass a value of 1 to the next column.
+This refers to the fact that the addition taking place in a specific column runs out of integers 1-9, and must pass a value of 1 to the next column to the left, meaning a "movement up" in order of magnitude.
 The process for subtraction is also very similar in base-10

 ### Why computer numbers are different